grafana/grafana/docs/sources/datasources/azuremonitor/template-variables.md

   - insights
   - log
   - analytics
+  - templates
+  - variables
-  - guide
+  - queries
+menuTitle: Template variables
 title: Azure Monitor template variables
-weight: 2
+weight: 400
 ---

-# Template variables
+# Azure Monitor template variables

-Instead of hard-coding values for fields like resource group or resource name in your queries, you can use variables in their place to create more interactive, dynamic, and reusable dashboards.
+Instead of hard-coding details such as resource group or resource name values in metric queries, you can use variables.

-Check out the [Templating]({{< relref "../../dashboards/variables" >}}) documentation for an introduction to the templating feature and the different types of template variables.
+This helps you create more interactive, dynamic, and reusable dashboards.
+Grafana refers to such variables as template variables.

+For an introduction to templating and template variables, refer to the [Templating]({{< relref "../../dashboards/variables/" >}}) and [Add and manage variables]({{< relref "../../dashboards/variables/add-template-variables/" >}}) documentation.

+## Use query variables

-The Azure Monitor data source provides the following queries you can specify in the Query field in the Variable edit view
+You can specify these Azure Monitor data source queries in the Variable edit view's `Query Type` field.

 | Name            | Description                                                                                  |
 | --------------- | -------------------------------------------------------------------------------------------- |